yiptool/gles2/README.md

 -------

-Copyright (c) 2007 The Khronos Group Inc.
+Copyright © 2007 The Khronos Group Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and/or associated documentation files (the